 Age.
 Cardholders must be at least 21 years of age.
 Some student cards allow applicants to be at least 18 years old, but will require parental consent.

 Residential status.
 Most credit cards are open to application for Singaporeans, Permanent Residents (PR) and foreigners alike, subject to varying income requirements and additional documents.

 Minimum income.
 The minimum income requirement will vary between cards, but they usually start at S$30,000 p.a. for most basic credit cards and S$80,000 and above for higher-tier products.

 Credit history.
 All credit card issuers require applicants to have a good credit history.

 Necessary documents and information

-> Once you’ve provided all of this information and hit “submit”, you should receive a response regarding your application within 60 seconds.
+Once you’ve provided all of this information and hit “submit”, you should receive a response regarding your application within 60 seconds.
 If you’re approved, you’ll receive your card in the mail within a week.
-If the card has a cashback offer, you should read the Product Disclosure Statement to confirm the terms and conditions and when you can expect to receive the cashback credit in your account.
+If the card has a cashback offer, you should read the terms and conditions so that you know when you can expect to receive the cashback credit in your account.

 Frequently asked questions about using cashback credit cards

 That depends.
 Cashback is more straightforward and can more of a benefit to those who like to cut the cost of their spending in the shorter-term.
 Meanwhile, those who are very patient and are happy to wait until they have accumulated lots of points may find they get extra value out of their rewards.